triptu/Nalanda-BITS-Pilani/README.md

 3. Update the courses text file with the course ids of your courses.
 By deafault it contains the courses of 1-2.
 You can write the course    name or any other detail separating it by space.

+4. Add the folder files location to path variable in program.

-4. Add the folder location to Path function.
+5. Add the folder location to System Path variable.
 If you don't know how to do it go here, https://www.java.com/en/download/help/path.xml .

 *This program will have more features in future.*